Bias Products

 Revisit™ BiasEasy1200 Quad Tube Amp Bias Tester

 The Bias Easy™ 1200 measures the current in the power tubes of your amp.
 Designed for amplifiers with 4 power tubes, such as 100 watt Marshalls and the Fender Twin Reverb.
 (May also be used on amps with only 2 power tubes).
 Includes four 8-pin probes with gold plated pins and socket, power adapter and operating instructions.
 Fully assembled and ready to use.
-For 8-pin power tubes such as 6L6, 6V6, 5881, 6550, EL34, KT88, KT66, KT100, etc. Not for 7591 tubes.
+For 8-pin power tubes such as 6L6, 6V6, 5881, 6550, EL34, KT88, KT66, KT100, etc. Not for 7591 tubes (see above for special probes for the 7591 tubes).

 The bias setting has a dramatic impact on the amp's tone, response, break-up and dynamic character.